EngOmarRashad/Mastering_Embedded_Diploma-/README.md

 # Mastering_Embedded_Diploma-
-## This diploma is supervised by Eng / Kerolos shnouda
+## This diploma is supervised by Eng / Keroles shenouda